yarnpkg/berry/README.md

 **How it works**

 After building the CLI your global `yarn` will immediatly start to reflect your local changes.
-This is because Yarn will pick up the `yarn-path` settings in this repository's `.yarnrc`, which is configured to use the newly built CLI if available.
+This is because Yarn will pick up the `yarnPath` settings in this repository's `.yarnrc.yml`, which is configured to use the newly built CLI if available.

 **Works out of the box!**